NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

  ctrl+x = your asked if you want to save the document or not, answer y or n then press enter and then after that you will get back to the     terminal.
 ```

-***All the path's in this guide are starting at /opt/nohatech/ make sure that you change them to the path that your using.***
+***All the path's in this guide are starting at /opt/nohatech/ make sure that you change them to the path that your using, this is the same for any installation or configuration you need to change it to your own domain or the currenct versionnumber in the filename that your going to install!***

 # Installation
 Now we going to start the installation.